nerolation/ethereum-datafarm/README.md

 ### Examples

-Compare the number of Transfers of the largest Stablecoins
+Comparison of the number of Transfers of the largest Ethereum-based Stablecoins

 ![image](https://ethereum-datahub.s3.eu-central-1.amazonaws.com/graphs/stablecoin_transfers_for-git.png)